-Girls, gender-expansive youth, and young women face incredible opportunities and challenges as they grow.
+Girls, gender-expansive youth, and young adults face incredible opportunities and challenges as they grow.
 They’re full of questions about who they are, who they will become, and how they’re changing.

 Here at the Institute for Girls’ Development, we are dedicated to empowering individuals and their communities through:

 • Hardiness Skills